| |

 Step one

-Gather the ingredients – crushed tomatoes, onion, garlic, coconut milk, chicken broth, salt, and vodka.
+Gather the ingredients – canned tomatoes, onion, garlic, coconut milk (or milk of choice), chicken broth, salt, and vodka.
 (A)

 Step two